tinacms/tina.io/content/blog/from-cms-to-contextual.md

 ---
-title: From CMS To Contextual Editing
+title: From CMS To Visual Editing
 date: '2022-03-16T07:00:00.000Z'
 author: James Perkins
 ---

 Tina allows you as a developer to create an amazing editing experience.
 By default the editing experience is a more traditional CMS, where you login to a specific URL and you edit your content without being able to see the content till after you finish your changes.
-But, if you are looking for a more transparent real-time editing experience, Tina has a superpower, called Contextual Editing.
+But, if you are looking for a more transparent real-time editing experience, Tina has a superpower, called Visual Editing.
 Just as it sounds, you get instant feedback on the page as well as being able to preview the changes before publishing live to your site.

 ![Example of Tina Context editing](https://res.cloudinary.com/forestry-demo/video/upload/q_100/v1647436971/blog-media/cms-to-contextual/TinaSuper.gif)